 While editing images can significantly improve photo quality, it can also get out of hand.
 In the beginning, it’s easy to get carried away and make excessive adjustments in the photos.

 When editing photos, less is more.
 Comparing your original photo to the final image helps you identify when you have edited the photo too much.

 If you notice yourself doing so, don’t worry.
 Most beginners experience this phase when they are learning editing programmes.
 After consistent practice, this tendency will fade away, and you will end up with much more refined results each time.

 A great workflow is important for three reasons.

 First, it gives you structure.
 Knowing exactly what and how to do saves you time when processing your images.

-Second, it ensures that your photos are organised and categorised, and you are aware of which tools you can use for which purpose.
-Many editing programmes also allow you to have customised workspaces, which means you can tailor the interface to your needs.
+Second, it ensures that your photos are organised and categorized, and you are aware of which tools you can use for which purpose.
+Many editing programmes also allow you to have customized workspaces, which means you can tailor the interface to your needs.
 You can also make use of presets in order to speed up your editing process.